zukunft/zukunft.com/docs/llm/pending.md

 show the views assigned to a word in the default word page

-add the formulas assigned to a word to the word_default view using also 1/3 of the screen width
+add the formulas assigned to the parent phrase to the word_default view using also 1/3 of the screen width

 add the values as a table where the word ist used to the word_default view using 2/3 of the screen width where often used phrases are column heads and the phrases are shown using a tree view